• Home

 "I don't think I'm the guided tour type."

 We agree!
 That's why our tours are not done that way.
-A guided tour like ours is all about one of us answering your questions about the Amish and talking about what you're interested in.
+A customized, private guided tour like ours is all about one of us answering your questions about the Amish and talking about what you're interested in and taking you where you want to go.

 "I don't think I'm the guided tour type."